0nix/ggj21/twine/evidence_questioning.md

 You say that a perfectly fine citizen who is being slated to be promoted within state business must have had a record check done with a level of thoroughness that would have been all that was necessary to establish prosecutable offenses.
 That this individual is now under dedicated surveillance is not protocol. /n/n Sergeant Bayer grunts in agreement and takes a note.

-(lambda superleader +1)
+(lambda superleader +2)

 [Argue to investigate Kleiner and the factory]

 You say that the involvement of a factory supervisor of a state-owned operation adds an additional wrinkle to the surveillance operation, since such a position would allow a potential subversive element into sabotaging larger state interests and industries.
 The question the follows if Kleiner is involved into the matters that Hassel is being suspected of, and as such has become a suspect himself.
 Out of an abundance of caution, he and the factory operation should be investigated /n/n Lieutenant Bryce smirk's, and looks at Sergeant Bayer with some manner of contempt.

-(lambda leader +1)
+(lambda leader +2)

 ### 2.2 Lying about meeting production quotas (super leader -1 AND leader +1)

-You relate to Lieutenant Bryce and Sergeant Bayer that, from the way Letizka had spoken, there may had been some tampering of the production reports for The People's Electronics Fabricant.
+You relate to Lieutenant Bryce and Sergeant Bayer that, from the way Leitzka had spoken, there may had been some tampering of the production reports for The People's Electronics Fabricant.
 Namely, their production numbers.
 The expression "made like thieves" could apply to several different contexts, including in this case a probable cause to investigate Albert Hassel's and Gerhart Kleiner's involvement in day-to-day operation.
 It may be indicative of, at the very least, a deliberate change in policy that has not been approved by the Ministry of Labor, or any officially sanctioned policy by The Party.

 You did not even have time to draw an additional breath of stale air before Lt.
 Bryce slid his chair backwards, stood up and started to pack his belongings, motioning to leave.
 Sergeant Bayer looks at him dumbfounded, his arms crossed, as if he had committed some egregious faux pas.
 You didn't even know yourself if you were to stand up or sit, since both officers had a completely different idea of what to do next.